locationtech/udig-platform/docs/user/en/Merge Tool.rst

 ~~~~~~~~

 The *Merge Tool* operates upon the current Layer.

-In '**classic**' mode, once the *Merge Tool* is selected, you can drag a bounding box to select which Features to merge.
+In '**classic mode**', once the *Merge Tool* is selected, you can drag a bounding box to select which Features to merge.

-In '**operation mode**' first selection is performed with Box Selection tool, then a Right-click (anywhere in the map) opens the contect menu where :menuselection:`Operations --> Merge Selected` can be selected.
+In '**operation mode**' first selection is performed with Box Selection tool, then a Right-click (anywhere in the map) opens the context menu where :menuselection:`Operations --> Merge Selected` can be selected.

 A view will be opened so you can specify exactly which attribute values from the input Features the *merged Feature* attributes shall assume the values of.

 It could be the case that the *geometric union* produces a geometry whose type is not compatible